 - Several Taiwanese indigenous groups—primarily the Rukai, Paiwan, and some Bunun—traditionally constructed homes out of stacked stone slabs, usually slate.
 There are several sites in Pingtung 屏東 where such dwellings can still be seen, for example in Lǎoqījiā 老七佳 and Kucapungane.
 For those who don’t often leave Taipei you will find an imitation stone slab house at the Taipei Campus of Shih Chien University 實踐大學臺北校區. ↩

 - This confusing barrage of nomenclature is a consequence of describing a place as well as the people who live there in several languages with multiple romanization systems.
 Most places in Taiwan have historic names in one or more indigenous Taiwanese languages, Taiwanese Hokkien, Japanese, and Mandarin Chinese, all of which can be romanized in a variety of ways.
 In this case the original Bunun place name Boqaiv was transliterated into Japanese as Bukai (from which Bogai and Vogai, other common names, are derived).
 A Mandarin Chinese reading of the Japanese kanji for Bukai is how we arrive at Wujie (formerly Wuchieh in the Wade–Giles romanization system).
-The name of the tribe itself also dates back to Japanese times; originally they were called the Sabakam or the Sabakan, one of several tribes of the Takituduh (Zhoushe 卓社群) group of Bunun. ↩
+The name of the community itself also dates back to Japanese times; originally they were called the Sabakam or the Sabakan, one of several communities of the Takituduh (Zhoushe 卓社群) branch of Bunun. ↩

-- The people of Sima-un were historically the Taqtaban tribe, or Kantaban 干卓萬 (also Kantavan and Gantaban) according to the Japanese.
+- The people of Sima-un were historically the Taqtaban or Kantaban 干卓萬 (also Kantavan and Gantaban) according to the Japanese.
 Qubing (sometimes romanized as Chuping) has no relation to these historic names—it is a Chinese place name derived from the visual appearance of the nearby riverbed.
 Ququaz, a place, is sometimes referred to as Gogowa, probably the original Japanese name. ↩

 - It should be noted that the only link established between the Qubing indigenous community and the Qubing site is entirely an accident of geography.
 Whether the Bunun are the descendants of the people who lived here thousands of years ago is unknown.
 What we do know is that the Bunun only recently acquired this territory. ↩